jpmurray/dotfiles/README.md

 # My own dotfile install.

 ## Installation

 ### Step 0 - Before going nuclear on your hard drive

 Go through the checklist below to make sure you didn't forget anything before you wipe your hard drive.

-- Did you commit and push any changes/branches to your git repositories?
+- Did you commit and push any changes/branches to your git repositories?, especially this one ?
 - Have you backed up any local `.env` files you'd like to keep from your repositories?
 - Did you not forget any important documents in non synched (Cloud Drive, Dropbox, etc.) folders?
 - Did you not forget to export important data from your local database?
 - Did you update mackup to the latest version and ran mackup backup?
+- Did you save a list of appllication from system report, in case something is missing ?

 ### Step 1 - Hello world

 - Have a new Mac or a clean install;
 - Make the base setup for accounts;
-- Install Little Snitch right away;
 - Turn on disk encryption;
 - Make all the updates: `sudo softwareupdate -i -a && xcode-select --install`;